akvadrako/nomic/README.md

   will be voted on as normally done for rule changes.
 - The *null rule* is "This rule has no effect and is immediately repealed."

+**309.** Voting for a rule-change is completed when one of these two conditions is met (if both conditions are true, then only the condition that happened first):
+(1) The rule-change is approved by majority of players.
+If this condition is met, then the rule change is adopted.
+Majority is defined for 5 or more players as half the players rounded up (i.e. 3 players in a 5 player game).
+(1a) In a four player game, majority is defined as 3 players.
+(1b) In a three player game, majority is defined as 2 players.
+(1c) In a one or two player game, majority is defined as all players.
+(2) The rule-change is rejected by majority of players, same as defined in (1).
+If this condition is met, then the rule change is not adopted.
+(3) In case of a tie (i.e. 2 approve, 2 reject in a four player game) then karma points will be the tie breaker.
+Each side will tally their total karma points and the side with the largest sum of karma points will be considered the majority.
+(3a) In case of a second tie in karma points, the youngest player will decide if the rule is approved or rejected.